-A PNWCC student must complete his/her Associates of Arts Degree in Biblical Studies within 2 years (3 years max - 150% completion rate).
+A PNWCC student must complete his/her Associates of Arts Degree within 2 years (3 years max - 150% completion rate).

 You must maintain a "C" average to meet SAP (Satisfactory Academic Progress) requirements.

 You must have a \$0 balance owed at the time of graduation to receive your official transcripts and PWNCC diploma.